 It’s true that dairy products are full of calcium, and often supplemented with vitamin D (which helps your body absorb calcium and other bone-building minerals).
 While people on specialized diets (including vegans and vegetarians) are typically very careful about eating healthy, there’s still a risk of calcium and vitamin D deficiency.

-One of the dangers in calcium and vitamin D deficiency is the increased risk of periodontal (gum) disease.
+One of the dangers of calcium and vitamin D deficiency is the increased risk of periodontal (gum) disease.
 In addition, these deficiencies can weaken your teeth and lead to tooth decay.
 Without the right vitamins and minerals, your mouth’s defenses may be down.

 Need a Good Source of Calcium?
-Dairy Isn’t the Only Option!
+Dairy Isn’t The Only Option!

 The good news is that, if you choose, you can get these nutrients from alternative sources.
 For example, just one ounce of sesame seeds contains almost as much calcium as an entire glass of milk.
 Other major sources of calcium are dark leafy greens like spinach, kale, and collard greens.

 When it comes to vitamin D, surprisingly, your best source is the sun!
 When exposed to the sun’s radiation, your body naturally produces vitamin D. But of course, be careful and use common sense—you also know the potential problems associated with prolonged/unprotected sun exposure.
-After all Chattanooga is in the Sunny south we should be able to get some sunshine.
+After all, Chattanooga is in the Sunny south we should be able to get some sunshine.

-There are also a number of things we can eat and drink that are “fortified” with calcium and vitamin D including soy milk, orange juice and some breakfast cereals.
+There are also a number of things we can eat and drink that are “fortified” with calcium and vitamin D including soy milk, orange juice, and some breakfast cereals.
 You can also consider taking supplements.